dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 application by choosing **File > Export…** in the debugger or project window.
-The bug report includes a stack backtrace for all threads in the application, while the compiler warnings report contains the same information provided in the project window’s Warnings page.
+The bug report includes a stack backtrace for all threads in the application, while the compiler warnings report contains the same information provided in the project window's Warnings page.

 The Export… dialog gives you the option of saving the report as either text HTML.
 If you choose to save the report to a file, an editor window